 - 1. Go to Start/Menu/Setup/Keyboard/Adjust. - 2.
-In a normal stroke, simultaneously hit all the keys on the left bank, including the vowels, and check to see if they all appear on the left side of the Passport screen. - 3.
-If a letter is missing, stroke the missing letter in a normal manner, and push the scroll wheel forward to raise the registration point. - 4.
-Try the whole left bank again until the missing letter appears. - 5.
-Repeat this for any additional letters that are missing.
+With a light stroke, simultaneously hit all the keys on the left bank, excluding the vowels and number bar, and check to see if they all appear on the left side of the Passport screen. - 3.
+If a letter is missing, stroke the missing letter in a normal manner, and push the scroll wheel forward slightly to raise the registration point (make the key more sensitive). - 4.
+Repeatedly hit the left bank to see if the missing letter consistently appears.
+If not, continue to make small adjustments. - 5.
+Repeat this procedure for any additional letters that are missing.

-Repeat this procedure with the right side of the keyboard, including the vowels.
+Repeat this procedure with the right side of the keyboard, excluding the vowels.
+If you do not use wide keys on your D/Z or T/S keys, adjust those keys separately.